* Euro/yen pulls away from previous day's 18-month high

 higher dollar/yen rate," he said.

-The yen also edged higher on the crosses.
-The euro fell 0.5
+The yen also clawed higher on the crosses.
+The Australian

 Against the dollar, the euro slipped 0.3 percent to $1.3139

-Wednesday, with one trader saying that stop-loss selling helped
+, with one trader saying that stop-loss selling helped add

 The yen had tumbled on Wednesday after U.S. lawmakers passed